Los Acosta: History

-On May 10, 1979, Los Acosta was born in a festival organized by a local newspaper in San Luis Potosí organized in central alameda of the Federal District, under the name "Hermanos Acosta", playing national and international covers.
+On May 10, 1979, Los Acosta was born in a festival organized by a local newspaper in San Luis Potosí organized in central alameda of the Federal District, under the name "Diablo del Rock", playing national and international covers.

 From 1979 to 1986, they undergo several modifications both of elements and name including female voices, metals, etc. Several independent recordings in search of a style and musical learning studying music, music theory and playing their instruments preparing for future success without losing faith and hope of succeeding one day in the difficult world of music.

 In 1986 a great opportunity arrived to the group as they were hired by Mr. Guillermo Acosta Segura, owner of Discos Gas, recording two Long Plays for this company, thus giving rise to the definitive name of LOS ACOSTA.

 In 1988 they are discovered by Mr. Héctor Manuel Maho and takes them to Discos Peerless as a great discovery of popular music recording 8 albums in this company from which several successes in the first places of popularity on the radio and sales as they emerge.
 They appear in the most important programs of Mexican and United States television.

 Among the successes that emerged from these previous productions are: Tonto Corazón, Una Chica Esta Llorando, Sin Razón, Borracho De Tristeza, Voy A Pintar Un Corazón, En Cada Esquina De Mi Barrio, etc., receiving many different awards and recognitions, among them, they also received awards for Albums of Gold, Platinum and Diamond for its high sales.

-In 1995 they changed companies and signed for 5 years in Disa and again placed several successes between them: Como Una Novela, Los Chicos De La Banda, Tiene Apenas 16, Contra El Dragón, Deja Un En Tu Balcón, Como Un Pajarillo and much, much more.
+In 1995 they changed companies and signed for 5 years in Disa and again placed several successes between them: Como Una Novela, Los Chicos De La Banda, Tiene Apenas 16, Contra El Dragón, Deja Una Rosa En Tu Balcón, Como Un Pajarillo and much, much more.

 Also appearing in the best television programs in Mexico and the United States, recording various videos and receiving multiple awards and even more recognitions, including exclusive gold and platinum records.

 In the year 2000 they sign for Fonovisa Records again placing various successes between them; Palabras, Un Rayo de Sol, Amores Que Engañan, Los Pobres Van Al Cielo, etc. They later record a live album in Dallas Tx.
 For this label, a DVD is released. and For this company, they recorded for 10 years and delivered 10 albums with innumerable hits.

 They are nominated for a Grammy award twice, in 2006, they were nominated for the album "Amor Y Delirio" and later in 2007 for the album "Siluetas".

 In 2012 they created their own studio and their own recording company, they recorded different songs such as Cruel Engaño, Tú no Lo Sabes y Me Llamas Para Despedirte, innovating and reinventing themselves with songs of their own as is the custom of Ernesto Acosta and Ricardo Acosta and releasing the first two songs mentioned in two versions, Spanish and English.